yan-kang/MedSearch/README.md

 # MedSearch
-A search website for doctor and hospital
+A search website for doctor and hospital with related diseases